 The Amazon Echo Spot isn’t your traditional alarm clock, but one of the most recent additions to the Amazon Echo speaker line up, and it’ll perfectly sit on your bedside table ready to wake you up in the morning.

-You can use your voice to ask Alexa to set your alarms in the morning – and perhaps more importantly, snoozing the alarm too – plus there’s a bright, clear 2.5-inch display that gives you the time as well as handy messages and the weather for today.
+You can use your voice to ask Alexa to set your alarms in the morning (see our Amazon Alexa review for more info) – and perhaps more importantly, snoozing the alarm too – plus there’s a bright, clear 2.5-inch display that gives you the time as well as handy messages and the weather for today.

 It’s useful to wake up and immediately know what sort of weather is happening outside, so you can plan your outfit and journey to work appropriately.
 You can also use it to play music or audiobooks when you’re going to sleep, plus it has all of the other Amazon Alexa functionality from other smart speakers too.

 You could order a pizza using your voice directly from your bed with the Domino’s app, or you could connect this up, so it can control other smart gadgets around your home.
-That means if you have Philips Hue lighting in your bedroom you can snuggle up in bed and use your voice to turn them off when you’re ready to get to sleep.
+That means if you have Philips Hue lighting (see our review of the starter kit) in your bedroom you can snuggle up in bed and use your voice to turn them off when you’re ready to get to sleep.

 You can’t currently use music to wake you up in the morning with the Echo Spot – something we hope Amazon will sort in the future - but you can set up to 100 alarms so it’s nice and easy to have this set-up on your bedside to wake you at different times on the weekend to your average work day.